 क्रूरांशे क्रूरराशौ वा जातो निर्धन एव सः ॥

-Anvaya: भाग्याधिपे नीचसंस्थे शतृग्रहनिरीक्षिते क्रूरांशे क्रूरराशौ वा (सति) सः जातः निर्धन एव (भवति)।
+भाग्याधिपे नीचसंस्थे शतृग्रहनिरीक्षिते क्रूरांशे क्रूरराशौ वा (सति) सः जातः निर्धन एव (भवति)।

-Translation: If the 9th Lord is in debilitation, aspected by inimical Grahas, in a malefic Navamsa or a malefic sign, the native will be penniless.
+[If the 9th Lord is in debilitation, aspected by inimical planets, in a cruel Navāṃśa or a cruel sign, the native will be penniless.]

-1. Graha should be in debilitation.
+- The planet should be in debilitation.

-4. Graha should be in malefic sign.
+- The planet should be in cruel sign.

-If the aforementioned conditions are met for any Bhava, its significations will be nullified.
+If the aforementioned conditions are met for any house, its significations will be nullified.
 A similar evaluation should be conducted for the 2nd, 5th, and 11th Bhavas, which also play a crucial role in assessing the wealth, prosperity and income.

 In a comparable situation, the Lagna Lord would indicate that the native's paternal grandfather may experience poverty, and the native could face health challenges and possess questionable character traits.